SchlossLab/Code_Review_42717/README.md

 The purpose of this session is to work in groups to use adonis in the R package vegan to compare the microbial community structures of various groups using PERMANOVA.
 We will go over the data tables and functions that will be used together.

-By the of this code reivew you will be able to do basic analyses with adonis in vegan.
+By the end of this code reivew you will be able to do basic analyses with adonis in vegan.

 Time breakdown: